 Palm Springs Art Museum Architecture and Design, Edwards Harris Pavilion

 The new Architecture and Design Center, Edwards Harris Pavilion, in downtown Palm Springs will be the hub of the museum's exploration of architecture and design, and houses related exhibitions and educational and community programs, as well as research space and a storage area for the museum's growing architecture and design collections and archives.
 The opening exhibition, An Eloquent Modernist, E. Stewart Williams, Architect, celebrates the accomplishments of Williams, the acclaimed architect who designed the historic building in 1961 to be the Santa Fe Federal Savings & Loan and who was one of the most important architects of the Desert Modern style, developed in and around Palm Springs in the middle of the 20th century.

-"Palm Springs has the world's greatest concentration per capita of midcentury modern architecture, and so it is a natural fit for the Palm Springs Art Museum to increase its commitment to architecture and design through exhibitions, educational programs, and research," said Dr. Steven A. Nash, the JoAnn McGrath Executive Director of the Palm Springs Art Museum.
+"Palm Springs has the world's greatest concentration per capita of midcentury modern architecture, and so it is a natural fit for the Palm Springs Art Museum to increase its commitment to architecture and design through exhibitions, educational programs, and research," said Dr. Steven A. Nash, former executive director of Palm Springs Art Museum.
 "It was important to us not only to be a leader in these fields, but also to be able to preserve this important example of Desert Modernism."

 The building, purchased by the museum in 2011, is a classic midcentury International style structure.
 After changing hands several times, it recently received Class 1 Historic Site protective status.
 The rehabilitation is being overseen by preeminent Los Angeles architecture firm Marmol Radziner, known for the restoration of the famed Kaufmann House and the Ship of the Desert residence, both in Palm Springs.
 The firm based its restoration designs on black-and-white photographs of the building taken by Julius Shulman, as well as Williams' original drawings.